Manchu Restoration: Restoration

 The attack began the next day, with royalists troops entrenched on the wall of the Temple of Heaven.
 Shortly after the fighting began, negotiations resumed, resulting in the royalists giving up their positions.
 General Zhang, dismayed, fled to the legations quarter.
 Once General Zhang had fled, the royalist troops called for a ceasefire, which was immediately granted.

 Aftermath

 The military failure of the royalist troops left the Qing court and imperial family in a precarious position with the republican government suspicious of the Qing remnants.

 President Li refused to return to his post, leaving it in Feng Guozhang's hands.
-Li's departure from the republican leadership allowed Duan to take charge of the government; and on August 14, 1917, a month after the recapture of capital, China declared war on Germany as Duan had originally wished, without opposition from Li.
+Li's departure from the republican leadership allowed Duan to take charge of the government; and on August 14, 1917, a month after the recapture of the capital, China declared war on Germany as Duan had originally wished, without opposition from Li.

-Li's withdrawal strengthened military cliques in northern China and left the already-fractured central government in the hands of the Feng Zhili-Anhui clique, which Duan dominated.
+Li's withdrawal strengthened military cliques in northern China and left the already fractured central government in the hands of the Feng Zhili-Anhui clique, which Duan dominated.
 As the central government weakened, China fragmented further, foreshadowing the era of warlords and, in the South, increasing the popularity and strength of Sun Yat-sen's rival government.